 2. The second method is not to use construction grade adhesive and to screw the post caps onto the post.
 With Madison Iron and Wood Post caps this is simply done by drilling the side of the post cap with a 1/4" drill bit and installing whatever screw is desired.
 Some people would prefer to do this if they plan on taking the post cap off in the future, or they want a little bit more security from thieves.

 No matter how you secure your post caps, you won't be disappointed with the look of Madison Iron and Wood wrought iron post caps.
 Because our post caps are made of time tested wrought iron and steel along with a super tough and environmentally friendly powder coat finish, these post caps will long outlast your post.

 Copper post caps fade and discolor quickly.
 Wood post caps come apart and need constant repainting and attention.
 Plastic post caps discolor quickly and are not tough at all.
-If your thinking of LED post caps, while they are pretty (I'll admit) when they are new, they do not last long and that expensive project you just did, you will be doing again in a couple of years.
-LED post can lights tend to go bad quickly when all of the solar panels are hazed over, batteries are dead, internal electronic components are corroded, or the lights just fail.
+If you're thinking of LED post caps, while I admit they are pretty when they are new, they do not last long and that expensive project you just did, you will be doing again in a couple of years.
+LED post cap lights tend to go bad quickly when all of the solar panels are hazed over, batteries are dead, internal electronic components are corroded, or the lights just fail.

 Don't just get any post cap, get a forever post cap from Madison Iron and Wood.
 If you haven't already, you can visit Madison Iron and Wood at www.madisonironandwood.com or by visiting www.ironpostcaps.com email questions or comments to email@example.com